ibm-cloud-docs/containers/uc-health.md

 {{site.data.keyword.SecureGatewayfull}} is used to create a secure pipeline to on-premises databases and documents for apps that are re-hosted to run in {{site.data.keyword.containerlong_notm}}.

-{{site.data.keyword.cloudant}} is a modern NoSQL database suitable a range of data-driven use cases from key-value to complex document-oriented data storage and query.
+{{site.data.keyword.cloudant}} is a modern NoSQL database suitable for a range of data-driven use cases from key-value to complex document-oriented data storage and query.
 To minimize queries to the back-office RDBMS, {{site.data.keyword.cloudant}} is used to cache the user's session data across apps.
 These choices improve the front-end app usability and performance across the apps on {{site.data.keyword.containerlong_notm}}.

 Moving compute workloads into the {{site.data.keyword.cloud_notm}} isn't enough though.
 The provider needs to go through a methods transformation as well.
 By adopting the practices of the IBM Garage Method, the provider can implement an agile and iterative delivery process that supports modern DevOps practices like CI/CD.